Is Vaginal Botox Really A Thing, and Why Would You Want It?

 Common Causes of Female Sexual Dysfunction and Best Solutions

 Vaginal Botox For Vaginismus

 Vaginismus can range from mildly discomforting to extremely painful.
-It’s a condition where the vaginal muscles spasm or squeeze up whenever you try to insert anything.
+It’s a condition where the vaginal muscles spasm or squeeze up whenever you try to insert anything including tampons or getting a pelvic exam.
 Often, painful penetrative sex is the first sign that a woman has vaginismus.

 Vaginal Botox For Endometriosis

 - Painful vaginal penetration whether during intercourse or when using tampons?

 - Pain and cramping during urination or bowel movements?

 If you answered yes to any or all of these, then you better get checked for Endometriosis.
 Endometriosis is when tissue that normally lines up the uterus grows outside the uterus.
 The areas affected most include the ovaries, fallopian tubes, pelvic cavity, bowels, bladder, cervix, and the vagina.

 Gynecologists traditionally recommend medication and surgery for the pain.
 Recent studies show that vaginal botox can deliver the same results at a fraction of the cost and with a shorter recovery period.

 Interstitial Cystitis is a chronic condition also known as the painful bladder syndrome.
 It causes bladder pressure, pelvic pain, and general discomfort.
 Having the condition makes you feel like you have a painfully full bladder and need to go right away.
 But, when you get to the bathroom, you pass only a few droplets.